-If the indicator needle moves to the hot side of the gauge toward the shaded area, the engine is too hot.
+If the gauge pointer moves toward the shaded area, the engine is too hot.

-In eAssist vehicles, the engine coolant warning light will come on when the engine is too hot.
-See Engine Coolant Temperature Warning Light on page 5-28 for more information.
+In eAssist vehicles, the engine coolant warning light comes on when the engine is too hot.
+See Engine Coolant Temperature Warning Light on page 5-22 in this section.

-If the vehicle has been operated under normal driving conditions, pull off the road, stop the vehicle, and turn off the engine as soon as possible.
+This reading indicates the same thing as the warning light.
+It means that the engine coolant has overheated.
+If the vehicle has been operating under normal driving conditions, pull off the road, stop the vehicle, and turn off the engine as soon as possible.
+See Engine Overheating on page 10-21 for more information.